Ark0N/-CS2-Benchmark-Automation/README.md

 - **Optional 🛠 Custom cs2_video file** Always use the same CS2 Video Settings for consistent Restults, put your cs2_video.txt settings file into the "cs2_video" folder.

-The setup.ahk automatically detects your Steam installation directory and allows you to select the Steam account you want to use.

-Please ensure that the CS2 Dust2 Benchmark Workshop map is subscribed to on the selected account.

-The script retrieves the key you have bound to ToggleConsole and records this information—along with your Steam installation directory and Steam User ID into the main benchmarking script, AutoHotkey64.ahk.

 ---